 Essential terms and explanations for AI governance

-This glossary was developed with reference to numerous materials and designed to provide succinct, but nuanced, definitions and explanations for some of the most common terms related to AI today.
+The original glossary from June 2023 was developed with reference to numerous materials and designed to provide succinct, but nuanced, definitions and explanations for some of the most common terms related to AI today.
+The same methodology has been retained for the new updates.
 The explanations aim to present both policy and technical perspectives and add to the robust discourse on AI governance.
 Although there are some shared terms and definitions, this glossary is separate from the official IAPP Glossary of Privacy Terms.

 expand_more